Is this YOUR YEAR to ski the Kortelopet?

 Skiers who have completed more than one Kortelopet will receive a pin indicating the number of Kortelopets they have finished.

-Kortelopet Skiers who finish their 10th race will be rewarded with a personalized commemorative plaque.
+Kortelopet Skiers who finish their 10th, 20th, or 30th race will be rewarded with a personalized commemorative plaque.

-Tens of thousands of skiers around the world record their finishes of the Worldloppet Competitions in a special Passport.
-Finishers of the Korte Skate or Classic can have their passport stamped for Worldmaster Silver credit or purchase a new passport following the race on Saturday or on Sunday.
+Tens of thousands of skiers around the world record their Worldloppet race finishes in a special Passport.
+Finishers of the Kortelopet Skate or Classic can have their passport stamped for Worldmaster Silver credit or purchase a new passport to start their Worldloppet adventure.

-Worldloppet passports may also be purchased on-line by clicking HERE.
-If you have completed a Birkie or Korte in the past, you can request that a stamped passport be mailed to you at any time.
-Cost of new passports are $35.
+Worldloppet passports may be purchased on-line by clicking HERE.
+If you have completed an American Birkebeiner or Kortelopet race in the past, you can request that a stamped passport be mailed to you at any time.
+The cost of new passports are $35.

-All are welcome to join Worldloppet Skiers, Delegates from other Worldloppet Competitions ,and honored guests at the Worldloppet Breakfast held 8:00 am, Friday, February 22nd.
-More information and registration details coming soon.
+All are welcome to join Worldloppet Skiers, delegates from other Worldloppet Competitions, and honored guests at the Worldloppet Breakfast on Friday of Birkie Week.
+More information and registration details coming for the 2026 event.